 By increasing our understanding of the differences between heart attack and SCA, we can greatly improve our ability to help save lives.
 The most important part in any heart-related event is being able to recognize the warning signs of both SCA and heart attacks and act accordingly.

 What Is Sudden Cardiac Arrest?

-The term SCA refers to an electrical malfunction within the cardiac system, causing the heart to cease beating.
-When SCA occurs, the heart experiences ventricular fibrillation (V-fib/VF) or ventricular tachycardia (V-tach/VT) and the sufferer is not conscious.
-The lack of oxygenated blood to the brain causes brain tissue damage and eventually death.
+The term SCA refers to an electrical malfunction within the cardiac system, causing the heart to suddenly stop beating effectively.
+When SCA occurs, the victim quickly loses consciousness.
+Oxygenated blood is no longer being pumped to the vital organs, such as the brain and heart, which will lead to tissue damage and eventual death.
+Abnormal heart rhythms seen in SCA that are treatable with a shock from an AED (automated external defibrillator) are ventricular fibrillation (V-fib/VF) and ventricular tachycardia (V-tach/VT).
 SCA survival rates tend to be lower than survival rates of heart attacks.
 Luckily, with more advanced cardiopulmonary resuscitation (CPR) techniques and excellent AEDs now available, there is a higher rate of survival than ever before.

 What are the Risk Factors for SCA?